NYPL/fedora_ingest_rails/README.md

 ## Installing & Running

-This application uses [docker-compose.yml](./docker-compose.yml) to run _most_ of what it needs.
+This application uses [docker-compose.yml](./docker-compose.yml) to for _most_ of what it needs.
-As time goes on, we're trying to Dockerize more dependencies and have `docker-compose` be one-stop shopping for running locally. **You can edit code as on your machine and expect it to hot-reload like you usually would.
+As time goes on, we'll Dockerize more dependencies and have `docker-compose` be one-stop shopping for running locally. **You can edit code as on your machine and expect it to hot-reload like you usually would.
 Forget Docker is there.**

 1. Clone this repo.
 1. Clone [NYPL/fedoracommons-3.4.2-dockerized](https://github.com/NYPL/fedoracommons-3.4.2-dockerized) & [NYPL/filestore_databases_docker](https://github.com/NYPL/filestore_databases_docker) in the directory above this. (make them siblings of this app)
 1. In this app's root directory `cp ./.env.example ./.env` and fill it out.
+(See directions in `.env.example`)
 1. Ensure MMS is running on port 3000
 1. `docker-compose up --scale worker=2`